0xRyies/Passport-Recognition-API/README.md

 *-> python app.py*

-## Now you can scan passports using any camera device!!
+## Now you can scan passports using any camera device :)

 # License
 MIT License